Johnson County Criminal Defense Attorney

 - We are frequently called upon to handle serious felony cases in Johnson County.
 This includes online solicitation cases, sexual assault of child cases, sexual assault (adult) cases, and violent felony offenses such as aggravated assault with a deadly weapon.

-- We are also called upon to represent individuals charged with misdemeanors such as DWI.
+- We are also often called upon to represent individuals charged with misdemeanors such as DWI.

 Why people hire us to handle Johnson County criminal cases:

 Johnson County is a unique jurisdiction.
 The population is more conservative than neighboring counties.
-For instance, the same offense in Johnson County is likely to be punished more harshly than in neighboring counties like Tarrant County or Johnson County.
+For instance, the same offense in Johnson County is likely to be punished more harshly than in neighboring counties like Tarrant County.
 Even though most cases are resolved through plea agreements, the conservative nature of the county affects the plea bargaining process.
-Specifically, when a prosecutor knows that a Johnson County jury is likely to give a person a maximum sentence, it means a generous offer from a Johnson County prosecutor might seem like a harsh offer from individuals who are not familiar with punishments doled out by Johnson County juries.
+A offer from a Johnson County prosecutor might seem like a harsh offer from individuals who are not familiar with punishments doled out by Johnson County juries.
 It is also worth noting that DWIs and out-of-county defendants see severe punishments in Johnson County.

 Similarly, if you are charged with a felony case in Johnson County, expect multiple cases/counts to be filed against you.
 In practice, this means the prosecutor is very likely to make a split offer – prison time on one case/count and probation on the other case/count.